operating-systems concurrency

 Implementation

-• Swappable Space: Secondary storage used for swapping.
+• Swappable Space: Secondary storage for swapping

-• Process Resources: I/O devices and files.
+• Process Resources: I/O devices and files

-• Main Memory: Physical RAM pages.
+• Main Memory: Physical RAM pages